SSWConsulting/SSW.Rules.Content/rules/azure-naming-resources/rule.md

 ---
 `youtube: https://www.youtube.com/embed/sFpcaDicRlA`

-**Video: Hear from Luke Parker about how organizing your cloud assets starts with good names and consistency!**
+**Video: Hear from Luke Cook about how organizing your cloud assets starts with good names and consistency!**

 ![](icon-naming-azure.png)